CodiTramuntana/decidim-verifications-custom_csv_census/README.md

 ## Usage

 The module provides a model `Decidim::Verifications::CensusDatum` to store census information.
 Then, in the auhtorization form `Decidim::Verifications::CustomCsvCensus::CustomCsvCensusAuthorizationHandler` the user input will be used to search for that data model.
-Information used to compare against the user data is stored in a hashed way.
+Stored data can be persisted in a hashed way.

 It also provides a model `Decidim::Verifications::CensusDataReport` used to trace the actions (create and delete) of the admins regarding the census.
 This information will be shown in the admin logs.